Hello and happy New Year!

 “You are a moron, and I’d like to invite you for a beer”

-Even more disconcerting to me about French business culture, at first, was the French propensity to argue in ways that might get you fired in an American or British company.
+Even more disconcerting to me about French work culture, at first, was the French propensity to argue in ways that might get you fired in an American or British company.
 I’ve heard some incredibly personal assaults carried out in front of big rooms full of people – “You don’t know the first thing about what you’re talking about!”
 “Did you find that idea in a dumpster?”
 Or even (most incredibly) “Come on, be a man!”

 Most remarkably, these comments in the heat of an argument seem to be forgotten as soon as the next coffee break.
 (Or almost – I think the “be a man” remark crossed a line for the person at whom it was directed.)
 My French colleagues treat this heated form of discussion as an extension of the Cartesian process – one of the ways you test ideas and discard the ones that can’t survive the heat, I guess.
 And once I got the hang of it, I confess that it seemed like good sport to engage this way!